 Choosing the Right Underlay for Laminate Flooring (if needed)

-Selecting the appropriate underlay is crucial for the longevity and performance of your floor. foam underlay, ensuring that the edges butt together without overlapping.
+Selecting the appropriate underlay is crucial for the longevity and performance of your floor.
+Foam underlay, ensuring that the edges butt together without overlapping.
 Secure the seams with underlay tape.
 For flats or upper floors, consider using sound-reducing underlay for better noise insulation.

 If you’re installing over concrete, use a DPM (damp-proof membrane) to prevent moisture damage.
 For wooden subfloors, choose underlays specifically designed for wood, offering added benefits such as insulation and surface leveling.
 Proper underlay selection ensures both protection from moisture and improved overall flooring performance.